AbhayKadam57/Ecommerce-Shopping-Website/README.md

 key: process.env.REACT_APP_RAZORPAY_ID;
 ```

+5. Don't forget to add `.env` in `.gitignore`

-5. Finally, to run the project, use the following command:
+6. Finally, to run the project, use the following command:

 ```
     npm start